dj980907/CrossyRoad/README.md

 ## Run
-Press Play in Unity.
-There are 2 player controllers: S and W for the left player, and the Up Arrow and Down Arrow for the right player.

-## Run
 * Press Play in Unity to play the game from _MainMenu_ Scene
 * Press start button on the game play screen
 * Move the river otter by pressing direction keys in your keyboard (left arrow: move left, right arrow: move right, upward arrow: move forward, downward arrow: move back)